vish8301/EDA-HousePriceAnalysis/README.md

 ## Overview

-The notebook CA1.ipynb explores the house pricing dataset with a focus on understanding the underlying patterns, correlations, and distributions of various features.
+The notebook `houseprice_analysis.ipynb` explores the house pricing dataset with a focus on understanding the underlying patterns, correlations, and distributions of various features.
 The analysis includes:

 - Data Cleaning: Handling missing values and data inconsistencies.
 - Univariate Analysis: Examining individual features to understand their distribution and characteristics.